*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 You can serve the food however you’d like, but I invested in some wood platters (similar to these) and I love using them for our Last Supper!

-Eating on the floor is totally optional, but it will make your Last Supper more memorable!
 Grab a picnic blanket or tablecloth and place it in the living room or kitchen floor.
 Set out all your food and you’re good to go!

-Third, Gather, Eat & Discuss The Last Supper!
+How To Discuss The Last Supper!

-Using scripture verses from The Bible, this Last Supper program walks us through what happened on the last Thursday of Jesus Christ’s life including the Last Supper with his disciples, suffering in the Garden of Gethsemane and then being arrested.
+This Last Supper program walks us through what happened on the last Thursday of Jesus Christ’s life including the Last Supper with his disciples, suffering in the Garden of Gethsemane and then being arrested.